Many Americans worry about our country's future, but change is possible. History shows us what we can do to get America back on an upswing.

 For America to become the world leader it was destined by God to be, we must do our part to be obedient to His commandments.

-America's fate is largely dependent on our obedience to our covenants.
-In all ages, this has been a land of promise for those who follow Him.
+Marion G. Romney explains obedience to our covenants determines our fate.
+America has always been a land of promise for those who follow Him.

 This bicentennial celebration gives us opportunity to reflect on the inspired founding of America and on what we want its future to be.